lukak85/Spotify-Top-10s-Songs/README.md

 ## Getting started

 In order to be able to use the API, one must generate an OAuth token on the [Spotify Web API](https://developer.spotify.com/web-api/) website, section _Console_, subsection [_Search for Item_](https://developer.spotify.com/console/get-search-item/) and pass it to the application.
-To generate the token, the user must have a Spotify accoun.
+To generate the token, the user must at least have a free Spotify account.

 The token is passed to the application as a String to the file SpotifyAPI as a variable _accessToken_.